-The model had access to 3-km, 5-minutely generation profile data for the entire geographic footprint for multiple calendar years.
-Screening was performed to determine accurate resource technical potential for siting new generation (as discussed in Section 4).
+The model has access to 3-km, 5-minutely generation profile data for the entire geographic footprint for multiple calendar years that it solves over.
+Screening is performed to determine accurate resource technical potential for siting new generation (as discussed in Section 2).

-3.3 Objective Function
+1.3 Objective Function

-The WIS:dom®-P optimization model is typically run in linear programming mode.
+The WIS:dom[®]-P optimization model is typically run in linear programming mode.
 This means that the equations and constraints are all described as linear (and convex) relaxation formulations.
-There are mixed integer and non-linear formulations available within WIS:dom®-P; however, accuracy is not enhanced in an appreciable manner for capacity expansion studies considering the additional computational burden.
+There are mixed integer and non-linear formulations available within WIS:dom[®]-P; however, accuracy is not enhanced in an appreciable manner for capacity expansion studies considering the additional computational burden.